MephresGH/WindowsOptimizationPack/README.md

+## NOTE: This pack is no longer being actively maintained.
+If you have interest to keep this project up and well, please fork it or send pull requests to me for this pack.

 # Windows Optimization Pack
 ## A pack that sets the goal to be as transparent, automatic and stable as possible while improving fatal flaws inside Windows 7 and upwards, utilizing multiple free tools that improve, fix and stabilize the general Windows experience.